 The management of SCADA system has three classifications:

-Digital inputs are used for monitoring electrical installation system status such as an open or close circuit breakers, load break switches, isolators and many more.
+Digital inputs are used for monitoring electrical installation system statuses such as an open or closed circuit breaker, load break switches, isolators and many more.
 These parameters are translated to either 0/1 (open/close).

 2. Signal Processing

-The signals gathered from both the analog and digital inputs are then converted to digital format which implement a protocol between master and slave and operates on real time OR Real Time
+The signals gathered from both the analog and digital inputs are then converted to digital format which implements a protocol between master and slave and operates on real-time OR Real Time Operating System (RTO).

-In the Scada station where they are viewed on monitoring screens, the single-line-diagram of the electrical installation being monitored will show which switching element is close or open.
+In the Scada station where they are viewed on monitoring screens, the single-line-diagram of the electrical installation being monitored will show which switching element is closed or open.

 Application of SCADA in Transmission Lines